Alcorn State University

-Alcorn State University (Alcorn State, ASU or Alcorn) is a public historically black land-grant university adjacent to Lorman, Mississippi.
-It was founded in 1871 and was the first black land grant college established in the United States.
+Alcorn State University (Alcorn State, ASU or Alcorn) is a public historically black land-grant research university adjacent to Lorman, Mississippi.
+Named after former Mississippi governor James L. Alcorn, it was founded in 1871 and was the first black land grant college established in the United States.
 The university is a member-school of the Thurgood Marshall College Fund.

-Alcorn State's athletic teams are known as the Braves and compete in the NCAA's Division I. All teams compete as members of the Southwestern Athletic Conference (SWAC).
+Alcorn State's athletic teams are known as the Braves and compete in NCAA Division I. All teams compete as members of the Southwestern Athletic Conference (SWAC).

 History

 Alcorn State University was the first black land grant college in the country.
 Mississippi's Reconstructionist legislature, dominated by Republicans sympathetic to the cause of educating the formerly enslaved, established the college on the site of Oakland College, a college that had gone defunct due to the Civil War.
 Alcorn University started with what is recognized as three historic buildings.

 United States Senator Hiram R. Revels resigned his seat when he accepted the position as Alcorn's first president.
 The state legislature provided $50,000 in cash for ten successive years for the establishment and overall operations of the college.
-The state also granted Alcorn three-fifths of the proceeds earned from the sale of 30000 acre of land scrip for agricultural or land grant colleges under federal legislation.
-The land was sold for $188,928 with Alcorn receiving a share of $113,400.
-This money was to be used solely to support the agricultural and mechanical components of the college, which Congress wanted to develop nationally.
+The state also granted Alcorn three-fifths of the proceeds from the sale of 30000 acre of land scrip for agricultural or land-grant colleges under federal legislation.
+The land was sold for $188,928, with Alcorn receiving $113,400.
+This money was to be used solely to support the college's agricultural and mechanical components, which Congress wanted to develop nationally.
 From its beginning, Alcorn State University was a land-grant college.
 After a group of white Democrats known as Redeemers took over the legislature, Alcorn's appropriation was slashed by almost 90 percent, to $5,500 per year, and an all-white board of trustees was appointed.

 In 1878, the name Alcorn University was changed to Alcorn Agricultural and Mechanical College.
 The university's original 225 acre of land have been expanded to develop a 1700 acre campus.
 The goals for the college set by the Mississippi legislature following the Reconstruction era emphasized training for blacks rather than academic education.
 The school, like other black schools during these years, was less a college than a vocational school intended to prepare students for the agricultural economy of the state and of most of their hometowns.